LAK-lady/LakeLegacyNP/README.md

   1. TotalP_external_atmdep.Rmd - calculates external total P loads from atmospheric deposition
   2. TotalPexternal_inflows.Rmd - calculates external total P loads from inflows (streams)
-  3. TotalP_external_all.Rmd - calculates the sum of external total P loads (streams + atmospheric deposition) 4a.
-EpiVolume.Rmd - calculates the change in volume of the epilimnion  using temperature profiles 4b.
-TotalP_water.Rmd - calculates the total P concentration in the epilimnion, total P concentration in the hypolimnion, and ratio of total P in hypolimnion to epilimnion (as alternative indicator of internal P load)
+  3. TotalP_external_all.Rmd - calculates the sum of external total P loads (streams + atmospheric deposition) 4.
+      (a) EpiVolume.Rmd - calculates the change in volume of the epilimnion  using temperature profiles (b) TotalP_water.Rmd - calculates the total P concentration in the epilimnion, total P concentration in the hypolimnion, and ratio of total P in hypolimnion to epilimnion (as alternative indicator of internal P load)
   5. TotalP_internal.Rmd - calculates internal total P loads (or alternatively the ratio of totalP_hypo:totalP_epi)
   6. cyanoHAB_severity.Rmd - calculates cyanoHAB severity (as Chl-a and cyanobacteria relative biovolume)
   7. Impact_Modeling.Rmd - performs the statstical modeling for impact analysis on cyanoHAB severity by source (external vs internal) and outputs the partitioned sum of squares for each predictor term